 - History Expert – works in movie production or research.

-- History Teacher – depending on the level of education, an advanced degree in history or education may be necessary.
+- History Teacher – depending on the level of education, an advanced degree in history or education may be necessary for high school teachers.

 Degree Types- Associates, Bachelor’s, Master’s, & Doctoral